muadrahman/Reunion-Assignment-/README.md

   - Generated order history spanning at least 2 years.
   - Included diverse customer information reflecting different locations.

-### Conclusion

-This README provides an overview of the e-commerce database schema design, emphasizing clarity in structure and robustness in data handling.
-For detailed SQL scripts and data generation processes, refer to the attached files in the repository.

 ---

 ## Problem 2: SQL Concepts (Attached)